davidsvaughn/prompt-loss-weight/README.md

 # Experiments with prompt-loss-weight
-code for Medium article on prompt-loss-weight
+code to accompany Medium article on prompt-loss-weight

 ## Setup (with virtualenv)
 ```